AnnikaSimonsen/FaroeseOCR/README.md

 This repository contains Faroese OCR parallel data.

-588 lines from the newspaper "Dúgvan" from 1941.
+588 lines from the Good Templars newspaper "Dúgvan" from 1941.

 213 lines wfrom the poetry paper "Várskot" from 1904.